ralbuque/jboss-wfk-quickstarts/contacts-mobile-picketlink-secured/README.md

 This application also allows you to assign roles to users.
 This functionality is only accessible for **ADMINISTRATOR** users.

+Before you run this example, you must create certificates and configure the server to use SSL.

 *Note: This quickstart uses the following Jackson libraries that are a part of the JBoss EAP private API.*

 * *org.codehaus.jackson.jackson-core-asl*